-A sore back or poor performance because of back pain is a very common complaint, however, can be very difficult to diagnose.
+A sore back or poor performance because of back pain is a very common complaint, however, can be difficult to diagnose.

+At our practice we offer both veterinary and chiropractic examination and treatments.
 Examination of a horse exhibiting back pain will include the following steps:

 1. Examination at rest

 We will evaluate the horse’s conformation, evidence of any muscle wastage, symmetry of the hindquarters and how squarely the horse stands.

 2. Examination at move

 The horses move will be evaluated on the straight line (walk and trot) and on the lunge.
 In some cases of subtle problems we may ask you to ride the horse, as well.
 Many horses with back pain will show a restricted hindlimb action with poor hock flexion and a tendency to drag the toes.
 The horse may have either a close (plating) or wide (straddling) gait behind.
 Flexion test may be carried out to rule out common hind limbs lameness due to bone spavin.